 There are two pressure limits to consider when running the column, the pressure drop over the packed bed and the column hardware pressure limit.
-The pressure drop over the packed bed differ for each column and the limit has to be individually set as the column is prepacked to withstand the maximum flow rate.
-Note that it might be different compared to the value noted in Table 2, on page 1.
+The pressure drop over the packed bed differ for each column and the limit has to be individually set as the column is packed to withstand the maximum flow rate.
+Note that it might be different compared to the value noted in Flow rate limits and recommendations, on page 1.